bdkiran/lyr-service/README.md

 lyr-service is a go rest api that wraps an elasticsearch database.

+This API was designed to serves lyrics to the [NoCap App](https://github.com/bdkiran/nocap-app) frontend.

 ## Usage

 Clone the repository to a new folder then run the following commands: